Sean Penn: Marriages and relationships

 Penn with then-wife Robin Wright in September 2006; the two were married from 1996 to 2010.

 Penn was engaged to actress Elizabeth McGovern, his co-star in Racing with the Moon (1984).
 He also dated Demi Moore and Susan Sarandon.

 Penn met singer-songwriter Madonna on set of her "Material Girl" music video in January 1985.
 On August 16, 1985, they married on Madonna's 27th birthday; Penn turned 25 the next day.
 The two starred in the panned Shanghai Surprise (1986), directed by Jim Goddard, and Madonna dedicated her third studio album True Blue (1986) to Penn, referring to him in the liner notes as "the coolest guy in the universe".
 Their marriage was marred by Penn's violent outbursts against the press.
 Madonna filed for divorce in December 1987, but withdrew the papers two weeks later.
 In January 1989, Madonna filed for divorce again and reportedly withdrew an assault complaint against Penn following an incident at their Malibu, California, home during the New Year weekend.
 Penn was alleged to have struck Madonna on multiple occasions during their marriage in the book Madonna Unauthorized.
 Madonna denied the allegations stating they were "completely outrageous, malicious, reckless, and false" in 2015.

 In 1989, Penn began dating actress Robin Wright, and their first child, a daughter named Dylan Frances, was born April 13, 1991.
 Their second child, son Hopper Jack, was born August 6, 1993.
 Penn and Wright separated in 1995, during which time he developed a relationship with Jewel, after he spotted her performing on Late Night with Conan O'Brien.
 He invited her to compose a song for his film The Crossing Guard (1995) and followed her on tour.
 Penn reconciled with Wright and they married on April 27, 1996.

 The couple filed for divorce in December 2007 but reconciled several months later, requesting a court dismissal of their divorce case.
 In April 2009, Penn filed for legal separation, only to withdraw the case once again when the couple reconciled in May.
 On August 12, 2009, Wright filed for divorce again.
 The couple's divorce was finalized on July 22, 2010; the couple reached a private agreement on child and spousal support, division of assets, and custody of Hopper, who was almost 17 at the time.

 In December 2013, Penn began dating South African actress Charlize Theron.
 Their relationship ended in June 2015.
 Despite reports that they were engaged, Theron stated that they were never engaged.
 Theron starred in Penn's film The Last Face (2016), which they filmed while still a couple.

-In 2016, Penn began a relationship with Australian actress Leila George, daughter of actors Vincent D'Onofrio and Greta Scacchi.
+In 2016, Penn began a relationship with Australian-American actress Leila George, daughter of actors Vincent D'Onofrio and Greta Scacchi.
 They married on July 30, 2020.
 George filed for divorce on October 15, 2021.
 Their divorce was finalized on April 22, 2022.
 In June 2023, Penn began a relationship with Ukrainian Olga Korotyayeva.
+Although typically private about relationships, Penn confirmed he was again single during a June 2024 interview.